Playwright vs Puppeteer: Core Differences

 Also Read: Playwright vs Cypress

-Choosing between Playwright and Puppeteer solely depends on the use case to make a choice.
-Both Playwright, which is the most recent browser automation tool, and Puppeteer are very simple to use.
-One can notice some similarities between both as some of the top contributors to Puppeteer moved to work on the Playwright project.
+Choosing between Playwright and Puppeteer in 2023 solely depends on the use case to make a choice.
+Playwright, the most recent browser automation tool, and Puppeteer are simple.
+One can notice similarities between both as some of the top contributors to Puppeteer moved to work on the Playwright project.